DuncanCragg/OnexOS/README-MetaWebOS.md

 Having everything in the world, from photos to cities and from leaves to forests, linked together allows us all to quickly create a potentially huge, single, shared universe.

+In this virtual world we can quickly and easily co-create vast interactive, engaging, fun, calm, beautiful and imaginative places.
+It's an endless world of whatever you like.
+Use the world for fun or to organise your thoughts; you can build a creative space, a thinking space, or a meeting space.

+Make a chill-out room with coloured lights and soft-coloured walls.
+You could type up poems or stories or pin inspirational quotes and images around your chill-out room.
+Organise your photos on gallery walls.
+Build your ideal house, then a street of houses with your family and friends, then construct entire cities together.
+Build forests and castles.
+You can create a magical tree, then copy that into a magical wood, then multiply that wood into a magical forest.

+The first thing you may do here is build a family room to share stuff.
+Just quickly snap together some panels into a room, then put a panel on the wall as a pinboard space to pin messages and photos.
+Everyone can visit this room on their own device and will see each other and can say "Hi!", then add to the pinboard.

 With links you can build a city: